d-zucho/obsidian_the_grind/Intro to Triggers.md

 ##### Triggers are ***PLSQL***  code that is 'triggered' on data manipulation

 ==PLSQL== - Procedure Language SQL
-		- MySQL with procedure language can declare variables and flow control ( if/else conditions ) #mysql/keyword #mysql/card
+		- MySQL with procedure language (PLSQL) can declare variables and flow control ( if/else conditions ) #mysql/keyword #mysql/card
 		- PLSQL is ***procedure oreinted logic*** while SQL is ***declarative logic***
 		- PLSQL ==procedures== are :
+			- accept input
+			- block of code that executes as a group
-			- aaaa`
+			- can declara variables
----
+			-  can use sql statements in code
+			- can use flow control

+==PLSQL variables==
 !!! - Support for triggers varries frequntly